TannishDhawan/NetworkMonitor/README.md

 How Does It Work -

 The program monitors network performance by repeatedly pinging a target host (e.g., 8.8.8.8 ,which i am using right now ) and calculating metrics like latency, packet loss, and jitter.
 The Pinger class sends ICMP echo requests and calculates round-trip time (RTT).
 Results are passed to the Metrics class, which tracks RTT values, computes average latency, packet loss, and jitter.
 The GUI uses ncurses to display real-time statistics.
 The main function combines these components into a continuous loop, pinging the target every second and updating the GUI with the latest stats.
-You can now monitor the network in real-time and terminate the program with Ctrl+C.
+You can now monitor the network in real-time and terminate the program with Ctrl+C.Moreover you can see the Last 5 records value in the terminal after pressing Ctrl+C .The reason you don't see the "Last 5 records" output the very first time you run your program after compiling is because the database file doesn't exist yet.

 Features ⭐